 Low-Fenced African Hunting with Nick Bowker

 This was my first African hunt, but I’ve hunted with outfitters in the Midwest and the Western US.
 The outbreak of Covid 19 made an extraordinary hunting trip.

 The world seemed to turn on its head during the seven days we were in South Africa.
 Despite the fact COVID-19 was hanging over most of the hunt, I couldn’t be happier with how it all went.

 The quick progressions of world events related to Covid-19 made the hunt a bit more surreal.
 We were not looking at our phones on purpose, but that didn’t last once we heard about the travel bans.
 Nick had clients start canceling because they couldn’t get to SA or faced a quarantine once they got home.

 It was a stressful time for both Nick and Benjamin, and while we could tell it was causing problems.
 They in no way let it impact our trip.
 We all did our best to have a great hunt despite the world seemingly grinding toward a halt.

 Our flight out of Johannesburg had 60+ open seats two days before we left.
 But it was loaded to the gills as people changed plans to get home once SA travel bans were announced.
 We ended up leaving on schedule two days before South Africa essentially closed its “airline” borders to foreign travelers.

 Planning and Logistics for our Low fenced African Hunting Trip

-This trip was planned relatively last minute by my Fiancé as a 50th birthday present.
+My fiance planned This trip relatively last minute as a 50th birthday present.

 She contacted a few Outfitters.
 Nick responded quickly and indicated he had a recent cancellation the week we were looking at.

 We contacted Nick initially through BookYourHunt.com and used that as our primary communication source.
 We switched to using WhatsApp the day before our arrival.

 Nick did a great job of keeping in touch and updated.
 He is the one that pointed out that South African airlines were having trouble.
 And suggested we might want to rebook British Airways for the flight from JHB to Port Elizabeth.